ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

-# ATTX Semantic Broker - User guide
+# ATTX Semantic Broker - Data Administrator's User guide

+## Introduction

+**User needs to have an introduction as this is too abrupt.**

 This user guide is for people who have an _ATTX Semantic Broker_ platform instance up and running and want to start working with data.